CS-179K/BudgetBuddy/README.md

 - Points: 3.
 - Requires API, extra layer of security.

-Integration with Bank Accounts.
+CSV File Imports for Bank Statements.
-- As a user, I want to connect my bank accounts to import transactions to the system.
+- As a user, I want to import my bank statements to track real transactions.
-- As a user, I want to see my real-time bank account balances so I can have an up-to-date view of my finances.
+- As a user, I want to compare my income and transactions with my ideal spending goals.
 - Points: 7.
-- Requires API, potential security flaws.
+- Requires comprehensive understanding of converting CSV files to JSON.

 Financial Reports.
 - As a user, I want to generate monthly and yearly financial reports detailing financial performance.